tanupatel25/SOEN417-Project/README.md

 ## Research Questions:

 1. Can we predict individuals' vaccination status based on their socio-demographic characteristics, opinions, and health behaviors?
-2. Do higher income individuals tend to receive vaccinations more than lower income individuals?
-3. Are individuals with higher education levels more inclined to get vaccinated?
+2. What features influence the prediction more?
+(Feature importance for information gain, reduction entropy measurement)
-4. What is the proportion of the population vaccinated against H1N1 compared to seasonal flu?
+3. What is the proportion of the population vaccinated against H1N1 compared to seasonal flu?

+Notes from the project lab:

+   Broaden research questions 2 and 3
+    - What features influence the prediction more?
+(Feature importance for information gain, reduction entropy measurement)
+    - shapley values
+Encode categorical features
+    - scikit learn for feature importance

 ## Dataset Characteristics: